 - 1. Avoid fueling at night except in emergencies. - 2.
-When moored at fueling pier: - Do not smoke, strike matches, or throw switches. - b.
+When moored at fueling pier: - a.
+Do not smoke, strike matches, or throw switches. - b.
 Stop all engines, motors, fans, and devices that could produce sparks. - c.
 Put out all lights and galley stove. - d.
+On the DC cabin panel place the HELM MAIN and CABIN MAIN breaker switches to OFF position.

-Position the Battery Selector Switch to OFF. - 3.
-Before starting to fuel: - a.
+- 3. Before starting to fuel: - a.
 Ensure that boat is moored securely. - b.
-Close all ports, windows, doors and hatches. - Be sure the proper type of grade of fuel as recommended by your engine manual is used. - d.
-Determine how much additional fuel is required to avoid overflow.

-4. During fueling:
+Close all ports, windows, doors and hatches. - c.
+Be sure the proper type and grade of fuel as recommended by your engine manual is used. - d.
+Determine how much additional fuel is required to avoid overflow. - 4.
+During fueling:

-Keep the fill nozzle in contact with the fuel opening at all times to guard against possible static spark.
+Keep the fill nozzle in contact with the fuel opening at all times to guard against possible static spark or spill.
 See Figure I8.